khushijain21/next_project/README.md

-This is a [Next.js](https://nextjs.org/) project on fetching data from an API, setting dynamic routes
+This is a [Next.js](https://nextjs.org/) project on fetching data from an API and setting dynamic routes

 ## Getting Started